Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: Quark, Lepton, and Flavored-QCD axion

-where the anomaly coefficients $\delta^W_X$, $\delta^Y_X$ are defined in Eq.(\ref{SAo}).
-The physical quantities of QCD axion, such as axion mass $m_a$ and axion-photon coupling $g_{a\gamma\gamma}$, depend on the ratio of electromagnetic anomaly coefficient $E$ to the color anomaly coefficient $\delta^G_X$ (see Fig.\ref{Fig2}).
-This example model has the specific ratio $E/\delta^G_X=386/201$ with the $U(1)_X$ breaking scale fixed at $f_A = 4\times10^{10}$ GeV (as derived in Eq.(\ref{sss})).
-This distinctive prediction makes the model testable in future axion search experiments.
+where the anomaly coefficients $\delta^W_X=-38$, $\delta^Y_X=-80$ with $c_Y=30/23$ are obtained (see Eq.(\ref{SAo})).
+The physical quantities of QCD axion, such as axion mass $m_a$ and axion-photon coupling $g_{a\gamma\gamma}$, depend on the ratio of electromagnetic anomaly coefficient $E$ to the color anomaly coefficient $\delta^G_X$ (see Fig.\ref{Fig4}).